wangshusen/wangshusen.github.io/cv/resume.md

      * Pattern Recognition Letters, 2018
      * International Journal of Data Science and Analytics, 2018
      * IEEE Transactions on Signal Processing, 2018
+     * IEEE Transactions on Information Theory, 2019
+     * IEEE Transactions on Pattern Analysis and Machine Intelligence, 2019